triton-inference-server/tutorials/HuggingFace/README.md

 * **The ViT model**: Simply place the model in the repository as described above.
 The Triton Inference Server will auto generate the required configurations files.
 If you wish to see the generated config, append `--log-verbose=1` while launching the server.
 * **Ensemble Configuration**: In this configuration we map the input and output layers of the two pieces in the ensemble, `preprocessing` which is handled on the python backend, and the ViT model which is deployed on the ONNX backend.

-The key advantages of breaking down the pipeline is improved performance and access to a multitude of acceleration options.
 To run this example, similar to the previous flow, make use of two terminals:
 * **Terminal 1**: This terminal will be used to launch the Triton Inference Server.

 ```